harsahprudvi/K8-s_Cluster_creation_Ubuntu_VM-s/README.md

 ## Step 11: Join Worker Nodes to the Cluster
-Run the join command generated after `kubeadm init` on each worker node:
+Run the join command generated after `kubeadm init` on each worker node: below is just the example the real command will be visible on your screen once you ran the kubeadm init .
 ```bash
 kubeadm join <MASTER-IP>:6443 --token <TOKEN> \
     --discovery-token-ca-cert-hash sha256:<HASH>